It’s time I told you about our Mullion oilskins.

 When I wrote my article about those Decathlon oilskins we had owned and used them for two years, and, as I explained, they were no longer waveproof.
 This probably sounds pretty unimpressive until you consider that, in our experience, the top-price jackets are no better.
 In theory, when these high-tech garments become porous you can re-proof them, but we have found that the results are not very satisfactory.
 Nikwax is very effective in making the outer shell waterproof again, but in our experience, the ‘breathable’ teflon membrane is so thin and vulnerable that the process of washing and re-proofing an old jacket causes it to fall to pieces.

-So, as I say, we were in two minds about whether we wanted a ‘breathable’ jacket – until the MD of Mullion took it into her head to give us four X5000 jackets and four matching pairs of X5000 trousers – gratis! – for us to gear test.
+So, as I say, we were in two minds about whether we wanted a ‘breathable’ jacket – until the MD of Mullion very kindly gave us four X5000 jackets and four matching pairs of X5000 trousers – gratis! – for us to gear test.

 Besides testing these jackets in the most rigorous environment available, at the southern end of South America, we will also be supplying feedback in the hopes of creating the perfect affordably-priced oilskins.